 From the A-list glamour of Costa Smeralda to the roman ruins and medieval lure of its lesser-known towns, Sardinia offers everything you would expect from one of the world’s most sophisticated islands – sensational beaches, translucent turquoise seas, and a strong identity that seems neither Italian, nor African, but rather a superb combination of the two, or maybe nothing related.

-Ischia is also the name of the island’s main city, which is divided in two different sides: the charming, old-fashioned Ischia Ponte with its towering Aragon Castle, and Ischia Porto – the modern center, dotted with numerous bars, restaurants, and elegant boutiques.
+Ischia is also the name of the island’s main city, which is divided in two different sides: the charming, old-fashioned Ischia Ponte with its towering Aragonese Castle, and Ischia Porto – the modern center, dotted with numerous bars, restaurants, and elegant boutiques.

 Equally appealing, the town of Forio and its picturesque surroundings make for a great base for Ischia’s visitors, offering everything from shopping and nightlife to wonderful beaches, fine dining, and plenty of sightseeing.
-Other must-see places include the Posseidon Gardens in the bay of Citara, the mesmerizing fishing village of Sant’Angelo, and the stunning public villas and landscaped gardens dotted along the island’s postcard-perfect shores.
+Other must-see places include the Poseidon Gardens in the bay of Citara, the mesmerizing fishing village of Sant’Angelo, and the stunning public villas and landscaped gardens dotted along the island’s postcard-perfect shores.

 It lies in the Bay of Naples as Italy’s most glamorous island getaway, but despite its reputation of being a summer playground for the rich and famous, Capri overflows with culture and natural beauty.